Request-Response

 Temporary Account

-Temporary Account is an alternative type of account which does not require a user to create account, deposit $KLAY, or assign consumer before being able to utilize Request-Response functionality.
+Temporary Account is an alternative type of account which does not require a user to create account, deposit $KAIA, or assign consumer before being able to utilize Request-Response functionality.
 Request-Response with Temporary Account is only a little bit different compared to Permanent Account, however, the fulfillment function is exactly same.

 User smart contract that wants to utilize Orakl Network Request-Response has to inherit from one of the following abstract smart contracts that define what data type we expect as a response.